 But one week at a time, we can strive to accomplish a few little things that will become a really big thing by the end of the year.

-(This post does contain affiliate links.
+(This post does contain affiliate links, here is my disclosure.
 Soaring Arrows will only endorse products that she feels are truly beneficial for your home or homeschool use!)